Nightmask3/GravityGun/README.md

 1) GravityGunCharacter - Subclasses from Unreal's Character class and is responsible for the first person movement, controls, camera and gameplay handling.
 Owns a pointer to a BaseWeapon, which represents the weapon the player is currently holding.

 2) BaseWeapon - Subclasses from Unreal's Actor class, and is the base class for all weapons that can be equipped by the GravityGunCharacter.
+Defines two virtual functions:

+a) PrimaryWeaponAction()
+b) SecondaryWeaponAction()

-Defines two virtual functions PrimaryWeaponAction() and SecondaryWeaponAction() that are meant to be implemented by the weapon subclasses based on their gameplay behavior needs
+these functions are meant to be implemented by the weapon subclasses based on their gameplay behavior needs.

 3) GravityGun - Subclasses from BaseWeapon, and implements the gravity gun behavior.